project-imprimis/imprimis/README.md

 ## Program Scope

-The Imprimis repository contains the game implementation as well as the necessary enet networking library, the headers required to build against the engine, and the game assets (all located in submodules).
+The Imprimis repository contains the game implementation as well as the necessary ENet networking library, the headers required to build against the engine, and the game assets (all located in submodules).

 The Imprimis game requires a separate server in order to play locally.
 For the